ProteinCalc Logo

 1.2–1.6g/kg

-What Was the Old RDA and Why Was It Wrong?
+What Was the Old RDA and Why Was It Limited?

-At 0.8g/kg, a 70 kg adult would be recommended only 56g of protein per day — less than what is found in a single chicken breast.
-The new range of 1.2–1.6g/kg places that same person at 84–112g daily, which aligns far more closely with the evidence base on protein and muscle health.
+At 0.8g/kg, a 70 kg adult would land at 56g of protein per day.
+The 1.2–1.6g/kg range places that same person at 84–112g daily, which is more consistent with many active-lifestyle and muscle-health recommendations.

 New Protein Recommendations by Population (2026)